 Not everyone is accepting it but the state of traditional media is rapidly drifting away as we now live in a world where nearby, if not all, marketing actions can be quantified.
 Watching sports on television has declined by 10% and movies and other programs has dropped by an even steeper 13%.
 People are still consuming media and content, it’s just not by the same means – there are less eyeballs on TV, and more eyeballs on digital channels now.

-Ultimately, the media and performance marketing landscape is rapidly changing with the rise of digital, something that is now more quantifiable.
-This forces publishers and agencies both to stop working so closely together and rather focus on building tools that meets the ever changing desire of ad buyers.
+Ultimately, the media and performance marketing landscape are rapidly changing with the rise of digital, something that is now more quantifiable.
+This forces publishers and agencies both to stop working so closely together and rather focus on building tools that meet the ever-changing desire of ad buyers.